Virkkunen/store-manager/README.md

 # Store Backend

 A store backend service with CRUD endpoints and database integration that runs locally on a Docker container.
-It can retrieve all products and sales listed, create, update and delete products and sales.
+It can retrieve all products and sales from the database, create, update and delete products and sales.

 ## Features